 - Did you fail a field sobriety test due to a lack of sleep, allergies, stress, contact lenses, food allergies or physical disabilities?

 Charged with driving while impaired?
-Contact Attorney Eric J. Olson.
+Contact Olson Defense.

-Minneapolis DWI defense lawyer Eric J. Olson is committed to providing aggressive and personal representation.
-To learn more about Minnesota DWI laws, or for a free consultation, call Mr. Olson today at 952.835.1088.
+Olson Defense is committed to providing aggressive and personal representation.
+To learn more about Minnesota DWI laws, or for a free consultation, call Olson Defense today at 952.835.1088.